lukasz-staniszewski/focus-convolutional-neural-network/README.md

 <h2 align="center"> II.
 Architecture </h2>

 ### Focus Network
 The focus network is fed with an image.
-It outputs 5 numbers:
+It outputs 4 numbers:
-+ $ (x,y) $ coordinates of the location in the image where the object is likely to be,
+1) $(x,y)$ coordinates of the location in the image where the object is likely to be,
-+ $ log(scale) $, where scale says how much the part of the object needs to be zoomed to the predefined resolution,
+2) $log(scale)$, where scale says how much the part of the object needs to be zoomed to the predefined resolution,
-+ $ \theta $ angle at which the indicated part needs to be rotated to its normal view,
+3) $\theta$ angle at which the indicated part needs to be rotated to its normal view,
-+ $ p $ likelihood at which the located part contains the wanted object.
+4) $p$ likelihood at which the located part contains the wanted object.

 ### Classifier
 The classifier is fed with the zoomed and rotated part of the image indicated by the focus network.
 It output one scalar that says if the image contains an object of the given class or not.